MGAPS/mgaps-website/static/teaching.md

 Use this [survey template](/files/TA_feedback_survey_myCourse_template.txt) to easily create an anonymous survey that your students can complete using myCourses.
 You can make the survey yourself if your professor grants you access, or you can ask them to do it.

-To create the survey simply:

-1. Navigate to "Edit Course"
-2. Navigate to "Surveys"
-3. Navigate to "New Survey"
-4. Fill in the relevant fields, and then navigate to "Add/Edit Questions"
-5. Navigate to "Import"
-6. Under "Input Source" select "Desire2Learn Text Format" and upload the survey template
-7. Now you can open the survey, or modify the survey to better suit your purposes in mycourses

 ### TA Resources

 #### Resources at McGill